lochsh/gpio-toggle-exercise/README.md

 ### Instruction
 You can think of a CPU instruction as the smallest possible unit of software that a CPU can execute.
-When you compile a executeable C program, it is compiled to machine code, and that machine code is made up of instructions.
+When you compile a executable C program, it is compiled to machine code, and that machine code is made up of instructions.

 When we write assembly, we are writing out instructions in a human readable